ajan890/Notes/LING 1/Week 6.md

     * Phrase structure rules
   * How to go from **constituency tests** to **phrase structure trees**
 * Some technical notions associated with phrase structure trees
+* You know that words come in syntatic categories
+  * These categories can be discovered through category tests
+* Words in a sentence are not just like beads on a string
+  * Sentences have structure, constituents, that we can identify using constituency tests
+  * Part of your language is knowledge of phrase structure rules of your language
+* PS rules are responsible for some syntatic differences across languages (as seen in English, Japanese and Malagasy)
+  * We can visualize the constituency using PS trees
+* Knowledge of the PS rules of your language is responsible for some types of ambiguity.
+* Dialects may differ in
+  * the inventory of auxiliaries they have.
+  * how different word categories combine (multiple modals)
+  * when certain syntatic processes occur, like subject-auxilary inversion.